Finite Localities I

 Finite localities were introduced by the author in [Ch1], in order to give a positive solution to the question: Given a saturated fusion system $\ca F$ on a finite $p$-group, does there exist a ``classifying space" for $\ca F$, and if so, is such a space unique up to isomorphism ?
 The solution that was given in [Ch1] was closely tied to the specific goal, and did not allow for a complete development of ideas.
-The aim here is to provide such a development, and to thereby obtain the prerequisites for a version of finite group theory itself from a strictly ``$p$-local" point of view.
-This entails the rigorous exclusion of everything that is extraneous to that point of view, including the notion that there be any ambient group whatsoever.
-Concommitantly, our aim is to provide an alternative to the theory of fusion systems, while retaining the the {\it language} of fusion systems, with the aim of enabling a deeper connection with the homotopy theory in which - through Bob Oliver's proof [O1 and O2] of the Martino-Priddy conjecture - the entire enterprise has its roots.
+The aim here is to provide such a development.
+In part, our aim is to supplement the theory of saturated fusion systems over a finite $p$-group.
+As part of that program we shall need to establish a sort of dictionary that will establish an equivalence between such notions as ``partial normal subgroup of a proper locality" and ``normal subsystem of a saturated fusion system".
+This is done in a seperate paper co-authored with Ellen Henke [ChHe].

-The division into parts closely parallels the extent to which fusion systems are drawn into the developing picture.
-This Part I can be characterized by its having no direct involvement with fusion systems at all, and by there being no mention in it of $p'$-elements or $p'$-subgroups of a group.
-We give a very brief overview of Part I in the following paragraphs.
+The division into several papers closely parallels the extent to which fusion systems are drawn into the developing picture.
+This Part I can be characterized by its having no direct involvement with fusion systems, and by there being no mention in it of $p'$-elements or $p'$-subgroups of a group, other than in one application (see 4.12).

 .1in Let $G$ be a group, and let $\bold W(G)$ be the free monoid on $G$.
 Thus, $\bold W(G)$ is the set of all words in the alphabet $G$, with the binary operation given by concatenation of words.
 The product $G\times G\to G$ extends, by generalized associativity, to a ``product" $\Pi:\bold W(G)\to G$, whereby a word $w=(g_1,\cdots,g_n)\in\bold W(G)$ is mapped to $g_1\cdots g_n$.
 The inversion map on $G$ induces an ``inversion" on $\bold W(G)$, sending $w$ to $(g_n\i,\cdots,g_1\i)$.
 In fact, one may easily replace the standard definition of ``group" by a definition given in terms of $\Pi$ and the inversion on $\bold W(G)$.
 One obtains the notion of {\it partial group} by restricting the domain of $\Pi$ to a subset $\bold D$ of $\bold W(G)$, where $\bold D$, the product, and the inversion, are required to satisfy conditions (see definition 1.1) that preserve the outlines of the strictly group-theoretic setup.
 When one looks at things in this way, a group is simply a partial group $G$ having the property that $\bold D=\bold W(G)$.